k8snetworkplumbingwg/multus-cni/docs/configuration.md

 Only one option is necessary to configure this functionality:

-* `readinessindicatorfile`: The path to a file whose existance denotes that the default network is ready.
+* `readinessindicatorfile`: The path to a file whose existence denotes that the default network is ready.

 *NOTE*: If `readinessindicatorfile` is unset, or is an empty string, this functionality will be disabled, and is disabled by default.